 Individuals are allowed to register multiple vehicles (up to three) on the same virtual parking permit.
 However, only one vehicle is allowed on campus at a time per permit.
 The ePermit technology will recognize the first vehicle as valid, but any additional vehicles under the same permit will be subject to citation.

 Individuals are allowed to add or remove vehicles to their parking permit at any time, which will include loaner or rental cars.
 It is important that you remove vehicles from your account as soon as your use of the vehicle has ended.

 Yes, carpooling is encouraged.
-However, please make sure the person you are carpooling with registers their plate under the primary permit holder’s account.
-The primary permit holder is the individual who pays for the parking permit.
+However, please make sure the primary carpool member registers the vehicles associated with the permit.
+The primary carpool member is the individual who pays for the parking permit.

 All permits are non-transferable and can only be used by the individual who purchased it.
 Permit privileges will be revoked for any individuals found sharing parking permits or in violation of UCLA Parking Regulations.